SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Proposed SecureBoost+ Framework

-\textbf{$\bullet$} At the beginning of an epoch, guest compute the multi-classification gradient and hessian vectors for each instances.
-Guest pack and encrypt them using Algorithm \ref{algo:multi-ghpack}, and get a matrix \textbf{[GH]} which contains encrypted ciphertext vectors as return.
+\item At the beginning, the active party calculates the multi-classification gradient and hessian vectors for each instances.
+The active party packs and encrypts them using Algorithm \ref{algo:multi-ghpack}, and gets a matrix \textbf{[GH]} which contains encrypted ciphertext vectors.

-\textbf{$\bullet$} Guest send \textbf{[GH]} to all host parties, now host compute histograms and construct split-info directly on received encrypted ciphertext vectors.
+\item The active party sends \textbf{[GH]} to all the passive parties.
+The passive parties calculate histograms and construct split-info directly on ciphertext vectors.